tarampampam/indocker-app/README.md

 it using docker container labels (that's why it needs a docker socket to be mounted).

 All we have to do is run it, the necessary containers with the required labels, and Viola!
 It works!
-More details you can on the website of the project: [indocker.app](https://indocker.app/).
+More details you can find on the website of the project: [indocker.app](https://indocker.app/).

 ## Where is the docker image?